BoBoBalloon/InnovativeItemsDOCS/README.md

 # Abilities

 Abilities allow you to give your custom items extra flavor and provide a greater experience to your players.
-Just like items, you can find the *abilities* folder inside the root directory for the plugin.
-From there you you can place a .yml file into it.
-You can put as many .yml files as you like and can have as many abilities as you like stored in each .yml file.
+Just like the items section, you can find the *abilities* folder inside the root directory for the plugin.
+From there you can place a .yml file into it.
+You can add as many .yml files as you like into the folder.
+You can have as many abilities as you like stored in each .yml file.
 This allows you to organize your abilities by preference.

-An example for an ability is provided here, a full overview of the ability config section can be found [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Custom-Abilities):
+An example for an ability is provided below, a full overview of the ability config section can be found [here](https://github.com/BoBoBalloon/InnovativeItemsDOCS/wiki/Custom-Abilities):

 ```
 test-ability: